Trinidad James: Career

-On August 6, 2013, he announced that he would be releasing his second mixtape, titled 10 PC Mild, on August 13.
+In August 2013, he announced and subsequently released his second mixtape, titled 10 PC Mild, through Def Jam and Think It's A Game Entertainment.
+The mixtape garnered generally mixed reviews, although many of whom considered it an improvement from his previous effort and praised the slew of guest performers which included Childish Gambino, Travis Scott, Fabo, Cyhi the Prynce, and Gucci Mane.
 After months of not releasing any new music, James announced that he had been dropped from Def Jam on August 1, 2014.
 He also indicated that instead of releasing his album through the label, he would make it available for free, and that the producers and rappers who contributed to the project should not expect any compensation because he had "no money."
 In April 2016, James released the single "Just a Lil' Thick (She Juicy)" featuring Mystikal and Lil Dicky.
 On December 31, 2016, James released a mixtape "The Wake Up 2" to streaming services such as Spotify and to mixtape websites alike.

 On June 9, 2018, James released a single titled "M.M.M.
 (Marilyn Maryland Marilyn)" to streaming services.
 The music video, directed by Mike Marasco was uploaded to YouTube on the same day.

 On November 27, 2019, in an interview with popular rap talk show "No Jumper", James stated that his current favorite rappers were "Doja Cat and Lil Nas X, I love those guys, partly because their flows remind me of myself" and later in the interview when asked about what his hopes for his current favorite rappers James proclaimed "I would hate to see them quit.
 You know.
 The last thing I'd want to see is for them to fall off just like I have."

-As of 2018, James is a host on a YouTube talk show, Full Size Run. and he appeared in the Safdie Brothers' film Uncut Gems.
+Until the shows series finale in December 2023, James was a host on the YouTube talk show, Full Size Run.
+He appeared as himself in the Safdie Brothers' film Uncut Gems (2019).